bseverns/drone-chorus/README.md

 > No breadcrumbs?
 No problem.
 This README is the field manual.
 Open the playbooks below in order and you’ll know which script to run, which attenuverter to twist, and where the gremlins hide.

+**Mission statement**: build performance systems that are safe, legible, and remixable.
+That means every README doubles as a zine.
+Expect callouts on safety, assumptions, and hardware quirks right next to the fun bits.

 * * *

 ## How to tour this notebook (a.k.a. flight school)